 (iv) One from wireless communications providers offering service in Washington;

-(v) One from the public counsel division of the office of the attorney general of Washington; and
+(v) One from the public counsel section of the office of the attorney general of Washington; and

 (vi) One from the commission staff.

 (b) Commission staff and public counsel shall have permanent membership on the board.
 The commission will appoint industry members for a term of three years, at the expiration of which the industry members are eligible for appointment to a subsequent three-year term.